oleg-nenashev/oleg-nenashev/_docs/README.md

 Alumni of CloudBees, SPbSPU, SynopsysDynatrace, and Intel Labs.
 **TL;DR:** Hardware engineer turned CI/CD systems admin turned developer tools engineer turned open source community leader.

+I am Russian, and I stand with Ukraine in the outgoing war.
+I contribute to the military and humanitarian support for Ukraine, and also participate in the Russian anti-war organizations.
+**`#StandWithUkraine`**

 **Quick links:**
 [Twitter](https://twitter.com/oleg_nenashev) |
 [LinkedIn](https://www.linkedin.com/in/onenashev/) |